datakortet/whoosh/docs/source/stemming.rst

 The :class:`whoosh.analysis.CharsetFilter` applies a character map to token text.
 For example, it will filter the tokens ``u'café', u'resumé', ...`` to ``u'cafe', u'resume', ...``.
-This is usually the method you'll want to use unless you need to use a charset to tokenize terms::
+This is the usually the method you'll want to use unless you need to use a charset to tokenize terms::

     from whoosh.analysis import CharsetFilter, StemmingAnalyzer